pwlodek/ECommerce.Microservices/README.md

 ```
 docker stack deploy -c docker-compose.yml app1 --with-registry-auth
 ```
-* remember to create load balancing rule for port 8083 (Sales service) so that you can connect from external hosts
+* remember to create load balancing probe and rule for port 8083 (Sales service) so that you can connect from external hosts

 At this point you should be able to reach Sales.Api microservice to execute the workflow discussed above.
 Congratulations!
 Your first microservice based backend is deployed!

+## Wrapping up
+At this point you have the sample backend up and running but maybe you asked a question, why do I have to connect to my services via a port?
+The answer is simple.
+Each service wants to expose port 80, and there can be multiple services  running on the same node.
+Hence, each service has to map it's internal port 80 to a well-known port on the node.
+Which in turn means each service type needs its unique port.
+If you don't like that, you can introduce a layer of *gateway* microservices that mape their internal port 80 to external 80, and they act as the frontline for accepting requests, and relying them to proper microservices.
+This way, your internal microservice implementation is hidden from the world.